-4-H is the nation’s largest youth development and empowerment organization; in Wisconsin, more than 150,000 youth in urban, suburban and rural settings are involved with 4-H and other UW-Extension youth programs.
-Youth from five-year kindergarten to one year past high school can learn important life skills like leadership, teamwork, critical thinking and communication to help prepare them for successful futures – and they do it while engaging in fun, hands-on 4-H activities!
+4-H is the nation’s largest youth development and empowerment organization.
+In Wisconsin, more than 150,000 young people in urban, suburban and rural settings are involved with 4-H and other UW-Extension youth programs.
+Youth ages 5-19 can learn important life skills like leadership, teamwork, critical thinking and communication to help prepare them for successful futures – and they do it while engaging in fun, hands-on 4-H activities!

 The Positive Youth Development Difference: